learn-the-web/topics/progressive-enhancement.md

 ---

-## Javascript on & off
+## JavaScript on & off

-When Javascript is off we don’t need to provide an identical experience for the user—we just need to make sure the content is available.
+When JavaScript is off we don’t need to provide an identical experience for the user—we just need to make sure the content is available.

 ### Progressively enhanced tabs

-For tabs, as an example, the non-Javascript experience would just be a list with internal links that jump down to the appropriate pieces of content.
+For tabs, as an example, the non-JavaScript experience would just be a list with internal links that jump down to the appropriate pieces of content.
 There are no visual tabs but a list of content where each of the tab panels are always visible.

-When the Javascript executes, it builds the tab interface back up, triggering the appropriate CSS, adding the ARIA attributes, and making the tabs function as we’re used to.
+When the JavaScript executes, it builds the tab interface back up, triggering the appropriate CSS, adding the ARIA attributes, and making the tabs function as we’re used to.

-We don’t need to have the ARIA attributes on the default non-JS version because ARIA is primarily for interactions built with Javascript.
+We don’t need to have the ARIA attributes on the default non-JS version because ARIA is primarily for interactions built with JavaScript.

 - [See working progressively enhanced tabs.](http://demos.learn-the-web.algonquindesign.ca/progressive-enhancement/tabs.html)
-  *Make sure to test with Javascript turned off.*
+  *Make sure to test with JavaScript turned off.*
 - [Browse commented progressively enhancement tabs code.](https://github.com/acgd-learn-the-web/progressive-enhancement-code/blob/gh-pages/js/tabs.js)

 ---